mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 These are the four stages of mindfulness, which are very general and traditional in Buddhist practice.

-(Transcriber’s Note: The *four kinds of mindfulness* are often called the *Four Foundations of Mindfulness* or *Four Abodes of Mindfulness*.
-Another translation is *the four areas of present-moment awareness* (see Glenn Wallis, *Basic Teachings of the Buddha*).)

-(Transcriber’s Note: The above description of the four stages is from the first paragraph of the chapter of *Shobogenzo* referenced in this series of talks.)
+(*Transcriber’s Note*: These four kinds of mindfulness are often called the *Four Foundations of Mindfulness*, or *Four Abodes of Mindfulness*, or another translation is *the four areas of present-moment awareness*.
+The above description of the four kinds is from the first paragraph of *Sanjūshichi-bon-bodai-bunpō*, “Thirty-Seven Elements of Bodhi,” the fascicle of *Shobogenzo* referenced in this series of talks.)

-(Transcriber’s Note: Although Katagiri Roshi uses the word *impure* in this talk, starting in Talk 3 he uses *not pure*.
+(*Transcriber’s Note*: Although Katagiri Roshi uses the word *impure* in this talk, starting in Talk 3 he uses *not pure*, or *not-pure*.
 In some – but not all – cases where he says *impure*, it may be helpful to substitute *not pure*, which carries less of a moral connotation in the West, or *not-pure*, which may carry a different sense altogether.
 He discusses this further in Talk 3.)

 #### Part 1 1:38